Transposition of the great arteries

 Levo-transposition of the great arteries

-In this rare type of transposition of the great arteries, called levo-transposition of the great arteries, the two ventricles are switched so that the left ventricle is on the heart's right side and receives blood from the right atrium, and the right ventricle is on the heart's left side and receives blood from the left atrium.
+In this rare type of transposition of the great arteries — called levo-transposition of the great arteries or sometimes referred to as congenitally corrected transposition — the two ventricles are switched so that the left ventricle is on the heart's right side and receives blood from the right atrium, and the right ventricle is on the heart's left side and receives blood from the left atrium.
+This type of transposition of the great arteries is sometimes also called congenitally corrected transposition.

 However, the blood usually circulates correctly through the heart and body.
 The right-sided left ventricle attaches to the pulmonary artery, which delivers oxygen-poor blood to the lungs, while the left-sided right ventricle attaches to the aorta, which carries oxygen-rich blood to the body.